datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

    Since we have integrated $productName$ with Istio, we can tell it to use the mTLS certificates to encrypt requests to the quote service.

-   Simply do that by updating the above `AmbassadorMapping` with the following one.
+   Simply do that by updating the above `Mapping` with the following one.

    ```
    $ kubectl apply -f - <<EOF
-   apiVersion: x.getambassador.io/v3alpha1
+   apiVersion: getambassador.io/v3alpha1
-   kind: AmbassadorMapping
+   kind: Mapping
    metadata:
      name: quote-backend
    spec: